Performance and Contemporary Arts

 Current fees for The Royal Central School of Speech and Drama can be found here: https://www.cssd.ac.uk/fees-and-funding/tuition-fees-and-additional-costs

-About Experimental Arts and Performance, BA (Hons) - at Royal Central School of Speech and Drama
+About Performance and Contemporary Arts, BA (Hons) - at Royal Central School of Speech and Drama

-On the BA (Hons) Experimental Arts and Performance programme, you will:
+On the BA (Hons) Performance and Contemporary Arts programme, you will:

-- Explore creative and experimental performance practices in collaboration with others, including theatre, design, digital media, visual art, and material cultures;
+Encounter diverse contemporary theatre and performance practices working solo and in collaboration with others, exploring composition, design, technology, visual art, and material

-- Engage in dynamic studio learning and industry partnerships to test new ideas, learn from various art forms, and receive feedback and mentorship from experts;
+Engage in dynamic studio learning and industry collaborations to test new ideas, as well as receive feedback and mentorship from experts

-- Gain experience in production, advocacy, entrepreneurship, and cultural leadership, connecting with the dynamic arts scene locally and internationally.
+Gain experience in administration, production, advocacy, and cultural leadership, connecting with the dynamic arts scene locally and internationally

-The BA (Hons) Experimental Arts and Performance is for aspiring artists and performance creators who want to shape the future of theatre, performance, and the arts.
-You’ll explore innovative ways to make performances and challenge traditional methods.
+The BA (Hons) Performance and Contemporary Arts is for aspiring artists and performance creators who want to shape the future of theatre, performance, and the arts for the better.
+You’ll explore different ways to make performances that centre social justice and original ideas, and challenge traditional methods.

-The programme covers various art forms, from visual arts to design-led practice, helping you become an expert in your chosen medium.
+The programme covers diverse art forms, from visual arts to design-led practice, helping you become an expert in your chosen medium.
 Mentored by industry leaders, you’ll develop your artistic identity as a performance-maker, artist, producer, researcher and change-maker.
 You will be part of an inclusive, vibrant and supportive community and gain strong industry connections.
-Through studio-based learning and industry collaborations, you’ll have the chance to experiment with new ideas and receive feedback.
+Through studio-based learning, creative projects and external collaborations, you’ll have the chance to test ideas and receive feedback.
 You’ll also learn to critically analyse performance and its social impact, and gain skills in producing, activism, and cultural leadership.

 Entry requirements